Listen to experts, not (only) the BSI

 You need to remember a password well.

-In our view, this is not correct.
+The emphasis here should be on a password.
 You only need to be able to remember exactly one, maybe two passwords: a private one and if you want and possible a second, professional master password.
 How this should work, more on that later.

 The longer the password, the better.